XinJingHao/Sparrow-V0/README.md

 python train_DDQN_vector.py
 ```

 By default, the above two scripts will run on your GPU, if GPU is accessible, otherwise CPU.
 Specifically, in `train_DDQN_vector.py`, the Sparrow is vectorized by 10 copies.
-If this exceeds your maximum GPU memories, you can reduce the copies by setting fewer `actor_envs`:
+If this exceeds your maximum GPU memories, you can reduce the copies by setting fewer `actor_envs`, e.g. use 5 copies of environments:
 ```bash
 python train_DDQN_vector.py --actor_envs 5
 ```